andersy005/blog/posts/2021/how-to-merge-disk-partitions-on-centos.md

 # How to merge two or more disk partitions on Centos 7

-I have been working with centos 7 virtual machines provisioned via VMware's vrealize suite.
-One thing I particulary dislike is how the disk gets partitioned into tiny partititions during the VM provision:
+I've been working with centos 7 virtual machine provisioned via VMware's vrealize suite.
+One thing I particulary dislike is how the storage disk gets partitioned into tiny partititions during the VM provisioning:

 ```bash
 $ df -h